anirudhkannan9/MemePortfolioApp/README.md

 Phase 4: Task 2
 I chose to implement the BoringStock and MemeStock subclasses, as subtypes of the Stock interface.
-Each of BoringStock MemeStock override the changeValueOverTime method, providing distinct implementations of the method.
+Each of BoringStock and MemeStock override the changeValueOverTime method, providing distinct implementations of the method.

+Phase 4: Task 3
+Based on the UML class diagram, what's starkly apparent is that the current design of my program exhbits a **significant** degree of coupling; primarily involving the classes required for the GUI and the Portfolio class.
+In order to remediate this, I would use the Java Observer pattern, and replace most/all of the Portfolio fields (indirectly) by adding the class to the list of Observers for Portfolio (which will extend the Observer class).
+I will call notifyObservers() every time something salient happens to the Portfolio (e.g. added a Stock, changed value over time), and the update() methods of the Observers would be implemented according to the specific aims of each class.